The Watchman device offers an alternative way to lower the risk of stroke in some people with atrial fibrillation (AFib).

 Placement of the device may have serious adverse effects, including risks of:

-UPMC is one of a select group of hospitals in the United States—and the only hospital in western Pennsylvania—to treat people with AFib using the recently FDA-approved Watchman device.
+UPMC is one of a select group of hospitals in the United States—and was the first in western Pennsylvania—to treat people with AFib using the FDA-approved Watchman device.
+Additional Watchman device clinics are located at UPMC Hamot and UPMC Altoona.

-To make an appointment with an atrial fibrillation specialist at the UPMC Heart and Vascular Institute, complete an appointment request form, call 1-844-HVI-AFIB (484-2342), or send an email to CenterforAFib@upmc.edu.
+To make an appointment with an atrial fibrillation specialist at the UPMC Heart and Vascular Institute, complete an appointment request form, call 1-855-876-2484, or send an email to CenterforAFib@upmc.edu.

 Watchman™ is a trademark of Boston Scientific